ShouvikSaha504/Adverse-Event-Reporting-in-the-Food-and-Cosmetics-Industry/README.md

 ### Part 1: Data Cleaning, Modeling, and DAX in Power BI

-1. **Data Importing and Preliminary Analysis**: Import and examine the dataset in Power BI.
-2. **Handling Missing Values**: Address missing values and apply appropriate strategies.
-3. **Data Type Standardization**: Ensure correct data types for dates and numerical fields.
-4. **Product Role Categorization**: Analyze distribution based on product roles.
-5. **FDA Industry Analysis**: Group and analyze data by FDA industry codes.
-6. **Age Group Analysis**: Create and analyze age groups from age data.
-7. **Gender-Based Analysis**: Examine adverse event reports by gender.
-8. **Adverse Event Start Date Analysis**: Identify trends over time.
-9. **Outcome Categorization**: Categorize and analyze adverse event outcomes.
-10. **Symptom Frequency Analysis**: Analyze the frequency of reported symptoms.
-11. **Correlation between Age and Symptom Types**: Investigate correlations using DAX.
-12. **Industry and Outcome Relationship**: Examine relationships between industry codes and outcomes.
-13. **Time Series Analysis of Reports**: Identify seasonal trends in report submissions.
-14. **DAX for Advanced Age Analysis**: Calculate average, median, and mode of ages at which events occur.
-15. **Product Name Analysis**: Identify commonly reported products.
-16. **Geographical Distribution (If Applicable)**: Analyze distribution by region, if available.
-17. **Advanced DAX: Report Frequency Calculation**: Calculate report frequency per month or year.
-18. **Symptom Severity Index**: Create an index for symptom severity.
-19. **Report Duplication Analysis**: Identify and handle duplicate reports.
-20. **Predictive Modeling for Adverse Event Risk**: Develop a predictive model using DAX.
-21. **Complex Symptom Pattern Analysis**: Analyze patterns in symptom co-occurrence using nested DAX functions.
-22. **Advanced Outcome Prediction Model**: Create a model to estimate the likelihood of severe outcomes.
+In Part 1 of the analysis, the focus is on data cleaning, modeling, and the application of DAX in Power BI.
+The process begins with importing and examining the dataset, addressing missing values, and ensuring data type standardization for dates and numerical fields.
+Product roles are categorized to analyze their distribution, and FDA industry codes are grouped for detailed analysis.
+Age and gender data are examined to create relevant age groups and understand gender-based trends.
+The adverse event start dates are analyzed to identify temporal trends, and outcomes are categorized for further analysis.
+Symptom frequency is reviewed, and correlations between age and symptom types are investigated using DAX.
+Relationships between industry codes and outcomes are explored, while time series analysis helps identify seasonal trends.
+Advanced DAX techniques are used to calculate age statistics, report frequencies, and symptom severity.
+Product names are analyzed to identify common issues, and if geographical data is available, regional distribution is examined.
+The analysis also includes detecting and handling duplicate reports, developing predictive models for adverse event risks, and creating complex models for symptom patterns and outcome predictions using nested DAX functions.

 ### Part 2: Dashboard Building